myz-dev/charger_simulation/charger_ui/README.md

 The produced static files can be found in the [`./build`](./build) directory once the build command is run.

 You can preview the production build with `npm run preview`.

+# Todo

+- Implement all inputs on the sim page as part of one form.
+- On click, post the form contents to the server.
+- Keep implementing the other views (simulation start button, output overview, get quote)